RalphHightower/blog/_posts/2024-11-05-MuskMillionDollarSweepsFraud.md

 tags: [Donald Trump, Elon Musk, million dollars sweepstakes]
 categories: [2024 presidential election]
 date: 2024-11-05 2:40 PM
-excerpt: ''“This was all a political marketing masquerading as a lottery,” Krasner testified Monday morning.
+excerpt: "“This was all a political marketing masquerading as a lottery,” Krasner testified Monday morning.
 “That’s what it is.
 A grift.
 They were scammed for their information,” Krasner said.
 “It has almost unlimited use.” – Philadelphia District Attorney"
 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink: